For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 variable-name(s) format-code [repeat].
 For example:

-7.0- variable displays with 7 digits, no commas and no decimal point.
+7.0- variable displays with 7 digits, no commas and no decimal point, i.e. xxxxxxx.
 Leading blanks will not be retained on delimited output files.
-(You might specify this format if the variable had a comma. format associated with it and you wanted to override that so that the commas did not occur in your csv file.)
+(You might specify this format if the variable had a comma. format associated with it and you wanted to override that so that the commas did not occur in your csv file.
+You could also use it to round off values with decimal portions to integer values.)

-dollar10.This could be used for a variable that is a dollar abount and would cause the value to display in $x,xxx,xxx format.
+dollar10.This could be used for a variable that is a dollar amount and would cause the value to display in $x,xxx,xxx format.
 If there was a decimal portion you could use the code

 dollar12.2which would display in $x,xxx,xxx.xx format.